Enchanter (video game)

 Enchanter is an interactive fiction game written by Marc Blank and Dave Lebling and published by Infocom in 1983.
 The first fantasy game published by Infocom after the Zork trilogy, it was originally intended to be Zork IV.
 The game has a parser that understands over 700 words, making it the most advanced interactive fiction game of its time.
 It was Infocom's ninth game.

-The game was followed by a 1984 sequel, Sorceror.
+The game was followed by a 1984 sequel, Sorcerer.

 Plot

 Krill, a powerful evil warlock, is spreading chaos and destruction.
 None of the more experienced members of the Circle of Enchanters dare to attempt to stop him.
 In desperation, the player, a novice Enchanter with only a few weak spells in his spell book, is sent in hopes that Krill will either fail to detect him or dismiss him as harmless.
 More powerful spells can be found on scrolls hidden in various locations, but as the player becomes more of a threat, Krill will respond accordingly.